chompskiecodes/cursor/GRANULAR_ARCHITECTURE.md

 **Purpose:** Retrieve all practitioners available at a specific location.

 **Process:**
-1. Parses the request for location ID and session ID.
+1. Parses the request for business_id and session ID.
-2. Looks up the location name using the location ID.
+2. Looks up the location name using the business_id.
 3. Queries the database for all practitioners associated with the location.
 4. Formats the response to include practitioner details and a message suitable for voice agents.
 5. Handles cases where no practitioners are found, returning a standardized error response.

 **Requirements:**
-- Location ID must be provided.
+- Business_id must be provided.
 - Returns a structured response with practitioners, location, and a message.

 **Order of Operations:**